fbradyirl/hikvision/README.md

 ![Pipeline](https://github.com/fbradyirl/hikvision/workflows/Python%20package/badge.svg)

+> [!IMPORTANT]
+> This repository is only sporadically maintained.
+Breaking API changes will be maintained on a best efforts basis.
+>
+> Collaborators are welcome, as are PRs for enhancements.
+>
+> Bug reports unrelated to API changes may not get the attention you want.

 This is a very basic python module providing a basic python interface to interact with a Hikvision IP Camera